-The Board of Directors has a Compensation Committee of which Dr. Vagelos and Messrs.
+The Board of Directors has a Compensation Committee of which Messrs.
 Baker and Sing are members.
-The Compensation Committee has responsibility for administering and approving cash compensation of all corporate officers and of other employees of the Company, and for the administration of the Company's Executive Stock Purchase Plan and Long-Term Incentive Plan.
+The Compensation Committee has responsibility for administering and approving cash compensation of all corporate officers and of other employees of the Company, and for the administration of the Company's Executive Stock Purchase Plan and Long-

+Term Incentive Plan.
 Members of this committee are directors who are not officers or employees of Regeneron.

 The Board of Directors also has a Technology Committee of which Drs.
 Brown, Gilman, Goldstein, Shooter, and Vagelos are members.
 The Technology Committee has the responsibility for reviewing the Company's scientific and medical programs and policies.
-The Technology Committee members are also members of the Regeneron Scientific Advisory Board and are not officers or employees of the Company.
+The Technology Committee members are also members of the Regeneron Scientific Advisory Board.

-During the last fiscal year, the Board of Directors held seven meetings, the Audit Committee held two meetings, the Compensation Committee held five meetings, and the Technology Committee held five meetings.
+During the last fiscal year, the Board of Directors held five meetings, the Audit Committee held two meetings, the Compensation Committee held three meetings, and the Technology Committee held four meetings.
 No director attended fewer than 75 percent of the number of Board of Directors meetings and meetings of committees on which he served.